Ministry of Health reveals test results of NZ patient for coronavirus

 "It appears some people can be asymptomatic but be infected.
 Therefore, they may be harbouring the infection, or incubating it, but they may also be asymptomatic and infectious."

-"So, border screening - of which there is a lot of focus - is a very small part of the efforts to ensure we are able to manage the possibilty of a case here".
+"So, border screening - of which there is a lot of focus - is a very small part of the efforts to ensure we are able to manage the possibility of a case here".

+Tomorrow, all aspects of the Air New Zealand chartered flight to Wuhan would be revealed by the Ministry of Health.

+New Zealand, Pacific Island and Australian citizens are the focal point of a Ministry of Foreign Affairs and Trade (MFAT) operation to evacuate those stranded in China.

 Coronaviruses are part of a diverse family of viruses which include the common cold.
 This month, officials identified one called novel coronavirus, or 2019-nCoV.